Heritage Interpreter

 Education

 A secondary school diploma is required.
-A related degree in tourism/ecotourism is an asset, as is Professional Certification as a Heritage Interpreter.
+A related degree in tourism/ecotourism is an asset, as is knowledge of the National Occupational Standards for Heritage Interpreter.
 First aid training and other safety training is useful.
-Learn more about occupational standards, training, and certification on emerit.ca.
+Learn more about occupational standards, training, and certification at emerit.ca.